Addressing selection bias and measurement error in COVID-19 case count data using auxiliary information

 \subsection{Model-based solutions.}

-One alternative approach to what is presented in this article is a model-based extension of SIR models to try and capture both selection bias and measurement error; however, without strong assumptions on the selection mechanism, the estimates are often not nonparametrically identifiable.
-When an issue ``cannot be resolved nonparametrically then it is usually dangerous to resolve it parametrically'' ~\cite[pp. 96]{CoxHink74}.
-In the absence of randomized experiments, the best route forward using any approach is the use of detailed sensitivity analyses and humility in conclusions drawn from such data sources.
+A common argument is that the SEIR model can be extended to account for selection bias and measurement error directly; therefore, there is no need for auxiliary random sampling.
+Without strong assumptions on the selection mechanism, however, the estimates are often not identifiable.
+When an issue ``cannot be resolved nonparametrically then it is usually dangerous to resolve it parametrically''\citep{CoxHink74}.
+Absent some type of random sampling, the best route forward for all data analyses is careful associated sensitivity analyses and humility in data-driven conclusions. \cite{Ironse2103272118}, for example, use the Indiana seroprevalence random survey and to anchor their analysis; however, infrequent random surveys imply time-varying aspects such as the IFR may not be resolved by use of a single anchor.